-VLACS often requires prospective students enroll for a “trial” four-week period prior to being accepted as full-time students.
-During this time, if it occurs during the traditional school year, families need to file a home education Letter of Intent to avoid truancy issues.
+VLACS often requires prospective full-time children enroll for a trial period prior to being accepted as full-time students.
+During this time, if it occurs during the traditional school year, families need to file a home education notification to avoid truancy issues.
 Families may file this notification with their choice of the local SAU office, a private school that offers this service, or the NH Department of Education.
 The process is easy and can be found on our Where to Begin page.
 This is a temporary status.

-Once the student is admitted to VLACS on a full-time basis, the family must inform the above education agency and the NH DOE that the home education program is terminated.
-This is required so that your child is not included as an on-going home educated student.
+Once the student is admitted to VLACS on a full-time basis, the family must inform the above education agency that the home education program is terminated.
+This is required when a home ed program ends so that your child is not included as an on-going home educated student.

-Families who utilize VLACS as a portion of their home ed program do not need to file the termination notice until such time that the home education program is ended or the student graduates.
+Families who utilize VLACS as a portion of their home ed program, on a part-time basis, do not need to file the termination notice until such time that the home education program is ended or the student graduates.

 Home-educated students can take up to six credits with VLACS during their July 1 to June 30 academic year.